 Kubernetes Installation section.

-Once I have completed kubernetes setup on other nodes.
-I will execute below command to join the node to the cluster.
+Once I have completed Kubernetes setup on other nodes.
+I will execute the below command to join the node to the cluster.

 sudo kubeadm join --token 59f9e5.ca7acb3f48d73813 192.168.0.150:6443 --discovery-token-ca-cert-hash sha256:397f05b795e279a189e18dd9b17381c540a8d1513ca31cd40c8e3d91325a628a

 Optional add-on for Kubernetes Cluster

 If you like to add Kubernetes Dashboard to Setup and configure pods via UI.
 You can install Kubernetes Dashboard, which is free to install.
 Go ahead and execute the below command.

 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

 Once you have executed the above command.
 The pod will go into